 The analysis performed for the 2021 WMP produced the two figures below.
-Figure 4.2-2 Risk Reduction and Efficiencies of Mitigation Initiatives provides a representation of Risk Reduction and RSE of Mitigation Initiatives for the primary drivers of ignition risk.
-As seen in Figure 4.2-3.
-Risk Spend Ratio / Risk Reduction for PSPS Mitigations, several of these critical hardening programs are capital intensive and generally yield lower RSE values.
+Figure 3 provides a representation of Risk Reduction and RSE of Mitigation Initiatives for the primary drivers of ignition risk.
+As seen in Figure 4, several of these critical hardening programs are capital intensive and generally yield lower RSE values.
 However, these programs are prudent, and are critical to hardening BVES's system, and represent proactive measures to mitigate wildfire risks that have been widely adopted across California and elsewhere.

-Figure 4.2-2.
-Risk Reduction and Efficiencies of Mitigation Initiatives
+Figure 3: Risk Reduction and Efficiencies of Mitigation Initiatives

-Figure 4.2-3.
-Risk Spend Ratio / Risk Reduction for PSPS Mitigations
+Figure 4: Risk Spend Ratio / Risk Reduction for PSPS Mitigations